torteshui/ShuiCast/README.md

 # ShuiCast

-ShuiCast is a continuation of the Oddcast/Edcast streaming software that can stream to either IceCast or ShoutCast servers, integrating changes made by the AltaCast and Edcast-Reborn spinoffs.
+ShuiCast is a plugin for both Winamp and Foobar2000 that provides the ability to broadcast various audio formats to a few of the major broadcasting servers.
+It is a continuation of the Oddcast/Edcast streaming software that can stream to either Icecast or Shoutcast servers, integrating changes made by the AltaCast and Edcast-Reborn spinoffs.
 It aims for unifying all the different spinoffs with a better object-oriented design and a clean codebase.
 It is work in progress (see Status).

 # Features